KennethMonteroS/power-bi-portfolio/README.md

 # Analytics & BI Portfolio - Kenneth Montero Suárez

-Welcome to my Power BI portfolio.
+Welcome to y Data Analytics & Business Intelligence portfolio.
 This repository contains a collection of projects focused on data analysis, business intelligence, and dashboard development, showcasing how data can be transformed into actionable insights through effective visualization.

 ## 📝 About Me